-As a result of the above management response, the Office of the City Auditor looked into Chapter 9, article 7, sec 9-83 of the Syracuse City Charter, which addresses a \$20.00 per day Peddlers license.
-However, General Ordinance section 9-78, specifically indicates that "no peddler or similar vendor of goods, wares, merchandise and other nonfood items... shall do business with the city without a license obtained as provided in this article."
+Lastly, Management referenced chapter 9, article 7, sec 9-83 of the Syracuse City Charter, which discusses a \$20.00 per day Peddlers license.

+In response the City Auditor referenced General Ordinance section 9-78, which states that "no peddler or similar vendor of goods, wares, merchandise and other nonfood items... shall do business with the city without a license obtained as provided in this article."
 (Chapter 9, article 7, of the Syracuse City Charter; titled, "Peddlers".)